-630-3.1 General: Install the conduit in accordance with NEC or National Electrical Safety Code (NESC) requirements and the Design Standards.
-Consider the locations of conduit as shown in the Plans as approximate.
-Construct conduit runs as straight as possible, and obtain the Engineer's approval for all major deviations in conduit locations from those shown in the Plans.
+630-3.1 General: Install the conduit in accordance with NEC or National Electrical Safety Code (NESC) requirements and the Design Standards, Index No. 17721 (underground) and Design Standards, Index No. 21210 (bridges and approach slabs).
+Consider the locations of conduit as shown oin the pPlans as approximate.
+Construct conduit runs as straight as possible, and obtain the Engineer's approval of for all major deviations in conduit locations from those shown oin the pPlans.
 Include buried cable warning tape with all trenched conduit.
 Mark the location of the conduit system with route markers as shown in the Plans and approved by the Engineer.
 Ensure that all route markers used are new and consistent in appearance.

-For conduit installed by directional bore, install in accordance with Section 555.
+For conduit installed by directional bored conduit, install in accordance with Section-555.
 For conduit installed by jack and bore, install in accordance with Section 556.